TALK TO AN EXPERT: 1-844-945-3625

 Absolutely NOT.

-Your Berkey system is still rigorously tested by independent, EPA-accredited labs to remove a vast array of contaminants, including pathogenic bacteria, viruses, heavy metals, pharmaceuticals, and more.
+Your Berkey system is still rigorously tested by independent, EPA-accredited labs to remove a vast array of contaminants, including pathogenic bacteria, heavy metals, pharmaceuticals, and more.
 The water you drink from your Berkey remains as pure and safe as ever.
 The legal classification is about the product elements, not the purity of the water it produces.

 Our family, including our kids, drinks Berkey water every single day.
 We trust it implicitly, and after five years, we're not changing that.